 Life is continuous journey.
 The irony is that, more often than not, we haven’t the faintest idea where we are going…yet going we must.
 That is the process of growth, personal or otherwise.
+We don’t have to like and we can deal with it poorly, but life will continue marching on just the same.

 For example, today is the 100th day of rioting and protests in my fair city of Portland.
 I love this place.
 When I moved here 25 years ago, it was more like a town.
 Street lights hung from sloping wires across narrow streets.
 It was alive with potential and still is.